thesourceofcode/thesourceofcode.github.io/_posts/2026-01-28-coding-every-week-of-2026-part1.md

 # Retrospective
 This has been a great learning experience so far.
-Now that I have verified I can be consistent with working on this project, I will try to increase the scope of work a bit and try to write more detailed blog posts.
+I will try this again sometime in the future, perhaps next year I will be consistent enough to do this for every week of the year